Gender inequality in the United States: Gender differences in degree choices

 Specific to university and college campuses, gender inequalities can be seen when looking into the demographics of particular majors.
 This initial entrance into a particular field of study is shaped by an individual's desires to take a certain set of classes, leading to somewhat specific career opportunities and subsequently, salaries.
 When exploring the depths of college majors, there is a tendency for each gender to cluster into certain majors.
-These stereotypical "masculine" and "feminine" degrees are key indicators to the inequalities women face in certain fields, specifically within the sciences and mathematics.
+These stereotypical "masculine" and "feminine" degrees are key indicators of the inequalities women face in certain fields, specifically within the sciences and mathematics.
 Based on the Department of Education collections of data from the College Class of 2015, "women earn the large majority of degrees in health professions, psychology, education, English and communication, while men earn the large majority of degrees in engineering, computer science, and theology."
 These exact percentages can be seen in the table distributed by the Department of Education, exemplifying the overall majority men have in the STEM field.

 Although not designated for specific genders, majors and minors at universities and colleges carry different stigmas for who should/shouldn't be part of the program.
 The results of Sylvia Beyer's 1995 study surveying 154 female and 111 male students from the University of Wisconsin-Parkside, to test the accuracy of gender stereotypes, conclude that students believe men and women are concentrated in different fields and that specific majors are deemed "masculine" and "feminine."
 The participants categorized the masculine majors with computer science, chemistry, business, history, and mathematics, while they placed the feminine majors as psychology, communication, music, and art.
 These perceptions may not accurately describe the gender percentages in each field, but prove that men are more likely to be seen in STEM concentrations than women.
 Additionally, Yale researchers have published studies which prove that young male scientists are more likely to be favored than female scientists with the same candidacy.
 As of 2013, only 1/5 of Physics PHDs were awarded to women and only 14% of physics professors were female.
 A large factor in the major and minor inequalities seen at the college level come from the encouragement of peers and educators to go forth in certain subjects.
 Ultimately, women are not receiving the same support and backing as their male counterparts, and thus, do not pursue STEM fields.
 Since a large sum of money lies in these occupations, women are not receiving an equal share, further perpetuating gendered salary inequalities.